pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 Traffic Shaping
 +++++++++++++++

-   In the client, we want to classify packets from the two packet sources into two traffic classes: best effort and video.
-To do that, we enable IEEE 802.1 stream identification and stream encoding by setting the :par:`hasOutgoingStreams` parameter to ``true``.
-We configure the stream identifier module in the bridging layer to assign the outgoing packets to named streams by their UDP destination port.
-Then, the stream encoder sets the PCP number on the packets according to the assigned stream name (using the IEEE 802.1Q header's PCP field):

 Within the client, our goal is to classify packets originating from the two packet sources into two traffic classes: `best effort` and